Skip to content

 Designer will now support using NMOS for ST 2110 video output from IP-VFC cards.
 We’ve taken the open source code solution developed by Sony named nmos-cpp and extended it to receive display updates from Designer when IP-VFC cards are outputting in ST 2110 format.
 This will run on each Disguise server when Designer runs to advertise the server as an NMOS node with each IP-VFC card an NMOS device and each ST 2110 stream an NMOS sender.

-In summary, when enabled, each Disguise server runs an NMOS node service that:
+In summary, each Disguise server runs an NMOS node service that:

 • Registers the server itself as an NMOS Node.